Configuring Claude Code with DeepSeek V4 PRO APIs

 Trade-offs

 Why DeepSeek over Anthropic's own models?
 Cost and access.
-DeepSeek V4 PRO is substantially cheaper (>1000x cheaper with KV cache) per token while being competitive on reasoning-heavy C++ tasks.
+DeepSeek V4 PRO is substantially cheaper per token while being competitive on reasoning-heavy C++ tasks.
 It also avoids the need for a separate Anthropic billing account.